top of page

 The first awards of the Efficiency Medal were announced in Army Order 36 of 1931 and listed 7 awards of the Efficiency Medal (Territorial), the first award of the Efficiency Medal (Militia) was announced in Army Order 32 of 1932, this was to 724181 WO1 C.G.R.
 Sewell Royal Signals, this is crossed out on AO marked "L.14 ERROS."
 Sewell does eventually receives his EM(M) in AO45 of 1950 overturning the cancelation in AO 32-1932 when he also received 3 Clasps, this made the actual first award being in AO 82 of 1932 to 4439250 Sjt.
 J. H. Laycock Royal Engineers.

-All these medals are an oval medal 32mm wide and 39mm high with the reigning Monarchs Effigy depicted on the obverse and "FOR EFFICIENT SERVICE" across three lines on the reverse except the South African medal that has a bilingual reverse across six lines, see below.
+All these medals are an oval medal 32 mm wide and 39 mm high with the reigning Monarchs Effigy depicted on the obverse and "FOR EFFICIENT SERVICE" across three lines on the reverse except the South African medal that has a bilingual reverse across six lines, see below.

-The medal is suspended by two laurel leaves surmounted by a scroll that is worded dependant on the branch of the reserve service that the recipient had served in the UK or the Country, Dominion or Protectorate of the reserve forces served in.
+The medal is suspended by two laurel leaves surmounted by a scroll that is worded dependent on the branch of the reserve service that the recipient had served in the UK or the Country, Dominion or Protectorate of the reserve forces served in.

 History